Phonological history of English consonant clusters: NG-coalescence

 Some accents, however, do not show the full effects of NG-coalescence as described above.
 In these accents, sing may be found with /[ŋɡ]/, and singer may rhyme with finger.
 This is particularly associated with English English accents in areas such as Lancashire, the West Midlands and Derbyshire, and is also present in north-east varieties of Welsh English.
 This includes the cities of Birmingham (see Brummie), Manchester (see Manchester dialect), Liverpool (see Scouse), Sheffield and Stoke-on-Trent (see Potteries dialect).
-This also occurs in a small area of Kent.
-As this occurs around the mining area of Kent, it might be a result of large-scale migration by miners from other more northerly coalfields to Kent in the 1920s.
+This also occurred in a small area of eastern Kent at the time of the Survey of English Dialects.

 It is also associated with some American English accents in the New York City area.

 On the other hand, in some accents of the west of Scotland and Ulster, NG-coalescence is extended to morpheme-internal position, so that finger is pronounced //ˈfɪŋər// (cf. Dutch vinger //ˈvɪŋər//), thus rhyming with singer (although the /[ɡ]/ is not dropped before a stressed syllable, as in engage).

 It is because of NG-coalescence that //ŋ// is now normally regarded one of the phonemes of standard English.
 In Middle English, the /[ŋ]/ can be regarded as an allophone of //n//, occurring before velar consonants, but in Modern English, in view of minimal pairs such as pan–pang and sin–sing, that analysis no longer appears to hold.
 Nevertheless, some linguists (particularly generativists) do regard a word like sing as being underlyingly //sɪnɡ//, positing a rule that deletes /[ɡ]/ after a nasal before a morpheme boundary, after the nasal has undergone assimilation.
 A problem with this view is that there are a few words in which /[ŋ]/ is followed neither by a velar nor a morpheme boundary (such as gingham, dinghy, orangutan and Singapore, for those speakers who pronounce them without /[ɡ]/), and some in which the /[ɡ]/ is not deleted before a morpheme boundary (such as longer, stronger, younger noted above).
 In the case of longer, a minimal pair occurs for some speakers between //lɒŋɡə(r)// (comparative form of the adjective long) and //lɒŋə(r)// ("someone who longs"; agent noun of the verb long).

 The above-mentioned accents which lack NG-coalescence may more easily be analyzed as lacking a phoneme //ŋ//.
 The same may apply to those where NG-coalescence is extended to morpheme-internal position, since here a more consistent /[ɡ]/-deletion rule can be formulated.